 If you don’t comply with UK pension law The Pensions Regulator says “you may face enforcement action including compliance notices, and penalty notices (fines)”.
 (You might also want to consult gov.uk for advice and guidance on how to set up and manage a workplace pension scheme if you don’t have one in place already.)

-At Personio we care deeply about occupational health issues and mental health at work, but while we provide software that helps organisations manage their HR (which helps reduce the stresses and strains on HR professionals and business managers), for health and safety-related employment law advice, the best advice we can give is to remember that all employers have legal responsibility under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 to ensure the health, safety and welfare at work of their employees.
+Organisations should care deeply about occupational health issues and mental health at work, Don’t forget, though, that all employers have a legal responsibility under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 to ensure the health, safety and welfare at work of their employees.
 A list of relevant legislation, as well as guidance, is available on the HSE website.

 A good place to continue on this topic is the CIPD’s knowledge hub on health and safety as it covers many aspects of UK employment laws on health, safety and stress at work, including employers’ obligations.

 7. Dismissing Staff And Redundancies